peekknuf/Clarity-Log-Parsing-CLI/README.md

   - ISO format with optional timezone (e.g., "2024-01-01T00:00:00" or "2024-01-01T00:00:00Z")
   - Simple format without timezone (e.g., "2024-01-01 00:00:00")
 - `--end`: Optional.
 End time (same format options as --start)

-### Stream Processing
+#### Stream Processing
 Monitor a directory for log files in real-time:
 ```bash
 log-parser stream path/to/log/directory --host target-host [--from-host source-host]
 ```
-This command will be monitoring logs directory for new incoming .log files and scanning them, but would also check the NEW records appended to the existing files.
+This command will monitor the logs directory for new incoming .log files and scan them, as well as check NEW records appended to existing files.
-At certain, even the most minimal, scale the output of those reports should be stored somewhere, terminal session is def not it, it's fine for a MVP though.
+Reports are generated every 10 seconds (configurable for production use).

-Also, yes, it's doing every 10 sec instead of every 1 hr because it's easier to test that way.
-Not a big deal.
+Example:
 ```bash
 log-parser stream logs --host host27
 ```

 Example output:
 ```bash
 2025-03-01 08:57:34,039 - INFO - Starting real-time monitoring of directory: logs